antonlukyanov/dl-docker/README.md

 ## Main commands

 First of all, `dldocker.py` accepts `--config` option which can specify configuration file from `configs` folder.
-Its default value is `default` configuration with tensorflow 1.x.
-And every command accepts `-d` flag for dry run.
+Its default value is `tf1x` configuration with tensorflow 1.x.
+Also every command accepts `-d` flag for dry run.

 - `build`: builds base and main image based on specified configuration.
 Working directory is `/home/master`.
 - `run-jl`: creates and runs a new detached container with preconfigured jupyterlab and sshd (login/password is master/master). `$HOME/projects` is mounted to `/workspace/projects` and notebooks are served from `/workspace/projects` folder.